igr/sexyeditor/doc/ExampleGallery.md

-#summary SexyEditor example #2

-= Preview gallery =
+# SexyEditor example: Gallery

 Find some set of nice images, scale down if necessary (big images are loaded slower), put them all in the file list and turn on the slideshow.
 Nice for those who works with IDEA whole day.
 Enjoy:)

 ![](gallery.jpg)